mlb2251/stitch-artifact/README.md

 ## Running on your own inputs

-I would recommend not doing this in a VM.
-Go into the `stitch` subdirectory of the Artifact, where the main implementation of stitch lives.
+Go into the `stitch-artifact/stitch` subdirectory of the Artifact, where the main implementation of `stitch` lives.

-Lets take a look at some simple examples of the Stitch input format.
-Put the following in a file and name it `data/basic/ex1.json`:
+Lets take a look at some simple examples of the `stitch` input format.
+Put the following in a new file `data/basic/ex1.json`:
 ```json
 [
     "(foo (a a a))",
     "(bar (b b b))"
 ]
 ```
-The stitch input format is a json file containing a list of input programs, where each program is a string written in a lisp-like lambda calculus syntax.
+As above, stitch input format is a json file containing a list of input programs, where each program is a string written in a lisp-like lambda calculus syntax.
 The first program in this example corresponds to the curried lambda calculus expression `(app foo (app (app a a) a))`.

 The clear structure in these examples is that they all contain a subterm of the form `\x. (x x x)`.
 Lets see if stitch can pull that out:

 ```
 cargo run --release --bin=compress -- data/basic/ex1.json --max-arity=3 --iterations=1